victorpadovam/secret_db/README.md

 <img src="https://i.ibb.co/DPb94w7R/Secret-DB.png" width="650"/>

-`secret_db` is a Flutter package that allows secure and encrypted data storage using an SQLite database.
+`secret_db` is a Flutter package that allows secure and encrypted data storage using an [SQLite database]([README.md](https://pub.dev/packages/sqflite))

 It provides a convenient way to store sensitive data with encryption and protection against data extraction on rooted/jailbroken devices.

 ## Purpose

-This package was developed to provide secure data storage in Flutter by using SHA-256 encryption to protect information in the database.
-It offers:
+This package was developed to provide secure data storage in Flutter by using AES (Advanced Encryption Standard) for data encryption to protect information in the database

 - Encryption of data before storing it in the SQLite database.
+- AES Encryption: Provides stronger encryption for storing sensitive data securely.
 - Protection against data extraction on rooted/jailbroken devices.
 - Support for storing simple data (like `String`) or objects (like serialized classes).

 ## Example Initialization:
 ```
-import 'package:encrypted_db_storage/encrypted_db_storage.dart';
+import 'package:secret_db/secret_db.dart';

 void main() async {
   // Initialize the database with custom parameters
-  await EncryptedDB.init(
+  await SecretDB.init(
     dbName: "secure_data.db",  // Database name
     tableName: "secure_info",  // Table name
-    key: "super_secure_key",   // Encryption key
+    key: "super_secure_key",   // Encryption key (can be dynamically generated)
   );
 }
 ```